Pediatric Consultation/Liaison Service

 - To have a clear knowledge of the side effects and medical complications of psychotropic drugs.

-Skills: The fellow should demonstrate the ability to
+The child resident should demonstrate the ability to:

 - Negotiate a consultation request; determining what is needed, in what time frame and who authorized the consultation.